 The blog post is the quick reach of the day.
-Establishing one such blog network company with a huge reader community is awesome.
-Nick Denton, through his online platform Gawker Media, had created a buzzword and accumulated readers from all the walks of life.
-Starting the company in his apartment in Soho to transform it into a mammoth firm to went bankrupt, has been an amazing journey.
+Establishing one such blog network company with a large reader base is absolutely amazing.
+Nick Denton, through his online platform Gawker Media, has created a buzzword and accumulated readers from all the walks of life.
+Starting the company in his apartment in Soho to transform it into a mammoth firm to went bankrupt, has been an incredible journey.

 Date of Birth: 24 August 1966

 Net Worth: Between $10 million and $50 million (as of 2016)

 Before joining the Financial Times as a journalist soon after the college, Nick Denton started freelancing for British newspapers in the 1990s.
 Later in 2002, Gawker Media was founded with two sites Gawker.com and Gizmodo.com, a gadget centre.
 On the 55th birthday of Nick Denton, we bring few interesting yet less known facts about the internet entrepreneur and the founder of Gawker Media.